cheesu/svelteTest/README.md

-#svelteKit  Demo test for study
+# svelteKit  Demo test for study

+This project is for studying sveleteKit.

+Personally, I prefer using a router.

 # create-svelte